reignstudios/CS2X/README.md

 * DllImport / PInvoke + Auto-Marshalling of managed types not supported.
 	* Varies to much between platforms in contrast to .NET making writing portable code confusing.
 	* Auto string marshalling has way to many implicits that depend on to many factors to keep track of.
 	* Redundant allocations.
-If you want to pass the same string multiple times in multiple methods for example auto-marshal it everytime doesn't make sense.
+If you want to pass the same string multiple times in multiple methods for example auto-marshaling it everytime doesn't make sense.
 Its far better to be explicit here and make that obvious by pre-marshalling the type once.
 	* Portability.
 Forcing PInvokes to be used this way ensures code functions the same in all runtimes.

 ## Building